wdtio/wdt-recipes/recipes/anacron.md

 Anacron is very similar to cron, wherein it is used to perform tasks on a scheduled basis on a unix-like system.
 Anacron will also ensure that tasks are eventually run even when the host is turned off part of the time.
 This is ideal for laptops and other machines that can be in various power states when a scheduled task is meant to run.
 We can use WDT.io to be notified when a scheduled anacron job fails to run.

-1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already.
+1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already
-2. [Create](inbound_timer.html) a new inbound timer.
+2. [Create](inbound_timer.html) a new inbound timer
-3. Copy the URL of this new timer.
+3. Copy the URL of this new timer
-4. Extend the job to send a kick to the URL copied from step 3.
+4. Extend the job to send a kick to the URL copied from step 3

 Now every time anacron runs your job, it'll also send a kick to WDT.io.
 This regular kick prevents WDT.io from sending an alert to you.
 If, for whatever reason the job fails or does not run (perhaps the server has been off for longer than expected), WDT.io won't get the kick and will send an alert.